-While uncommon, the threat of stranger danger and school gun violence are real threats that parents should be mindful of — and something that you should talk to your kids about in an age-appropriate way.
+While uncommon, stranger danger and school gun violence are real threats that parents should be mindful of — and something that you should talk to your kids about in an age-appropriate way.

 They should also report any suspicious activity — or any instances where they don’t feel safe — to a trusted adult.
-For instance if they see a suspicious car or person notify an adult about their concern.
+For instance, if they see a suspicious car or person, they should notify an adult about their concern.

 “They should know that they can always talk to an adult, and parents should help them to connect with at least one adult in their building,” Buyle explains.
 “They spend a lot of time in school, so having them connect with at least one adult in school is critical.”

 Parents can also prevent school safety hazards by talking to their kids about their school day and taking an active role in what goes on in their lives while they’re at school.